 BA in Biochemistry & Molecular Biology/MA in Biotechnology

-Combining the BA in biochemistry & molecular biology (BMB) with the MA in biotechnology constitutes an efficient way to acquire master’s-level expertise in this exciting multidisciplinary field.
-The program provides a broad preparation for employment in diverse areas of biotechnology as well as for further graduate study in biochemistry, molecular biology, and related fields.
+Combining the BA in Biochemistry & Molecular Biology (BMB) with the MA in Biotechnology constitutes an efficient way to acquire master’s-level expertise in this exciting multidisciplinary field.
+The dual degree program provides a broad preparation for employment in diverse areas of biotechnology as well as for further graduate study in biochemistry, molecular biology, and related fields.

-- The 32 required courses for the BA in Biochemistry & Molecular Biology must be completed.
+Students must complete the 128 credits required for the BA in Biochemistry & Molecular Biology.

-The MA portion in Biotechnology requires the six courses listed below in addition to the required courses for the BA in BMB:
+For the MA in Biotechnology, students must complete the six courses listed below in addition to the required courses for the BA in BMB:

 - CAS BI 311

 - CAS BB 591*